Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Regularity of Invariant Graphs

-\section{Regularity of Invariant Graphs}
+\chapter{Regularity of Invariant Graphs}

-The overviews of our regularity results and the settings are given in \autoref{resultOverview} and \autoref{settingOverview} respectively, and the detailed statements of H\"olderness and smoothness regularities with their proofs are presented in \autoref{leaf} to \autoref{HolderivativeBase}.
-In \autoref{lipbase}, we give a more classical way to describe the Lipschitz (or H\"older) results respecting base points if stronger assumptions are assumed.
-The continuity regularities of the invariant graphs are given in \autoref{continuityf}.
+The overviews of our regularity results and the settings are given in \autoref{resultOverview} and \autoref{settingOverview}, respectively, and the detailed statements of the H\"olderness and smoothness regularities with their proofs are presented in \autoref{leaf} to \autoref{HolderivativeBase}.
+In \autoref{lipbase}, we give more classical Lipschitz (or H\"older) results for the case of respecting base points under stronger assumptions.
+The continuity regularity of invariant graphs is considered in \autoref{continuityf}.
 The corresponding results for the bounded section case are stated in \autoref{bounded} without proofs.
-At the end, some generalized regularity results in a local version is given in \autoref{generalized}.
+At the end, some generalized regularity results in a local version are given in \autoref{generalized}.

-\subsection{statements of the results: invariant section case}
+\section{Statements of the results: invariant section case}